NaturalHistoryMuseum/ckanext-doi/README.md

 Overview
 --------

-CKAN extension for assigning a digital object identifier (DOI) to datasets, using DataCite DOI service.
+CKAN extension for assigning a digital object identifier (DOI) to datasets, using the DataCite DOI service.

-When a new dataset is created it will be assigned a new DOI.
+When a new dataset is created it is assigned a new DOI.
 This DOI will be in the format:

 http://dx.doi.org/[prefix]/[random 7 digit integer]

-If the new dataset is active and public, the DOI will be registered with DataCite.
+If the new dataset is active and public, the DOI and metadata will be registered with DataCite.

 If the dataset is draft or private, the DOI will not be registered with DataCite.
 When the dataset is made active & public, the DOI will be submitted.
 This allows datasets to be embargoed, but still provides a DOi to be referenced in publications.

 You will need an account with a DataCite DOI service provider to use this extension.